etchteam/offline-ux/src/offline-fundamentals.md

 request occurs comes in handy, this is the key to serving the contents from the cache instead of using network requests.

-The service workers "fetch" event can be used to hijack any network requests...
+The service workers "fetch" event can be used to hijack any network requests&hellip;

 ```javascript
 const getResponse = async request => {